ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 though it does not exist.

 **Entry length** - Length in bytes of the entry-specific data.
-This does not include the entry type size, attributes, or name.
-The full size in bytes of the entry is 4 + entry length + attribute length + name length.
+This does not include the entry type size, attributes or name.
+The full size in bytes of the entry is 4 plus entry length plus attribute length plus name length.

 **Attribute length** - Length of system-specific attributes in bytes.
-Since attributes are system specific, there is not much garuntee on the values in this section, and systems are expected to work even when it is empty.
+Because attributes are system specific, there is not much guarantee on the values in this section, and systems are expected to work even when it is empty.
 See the [attributes](#entry-attributes) section for more details.

 **Name length** - Length of the entry name.
-Entry names are stored as utf8, although most systems will probably only support ascii.
-Entry names can not contain '/' and can not be '.' or '..' as these are a part of the syntax of filesystem paths.
+Entry names are stored as utf8, though most systems will probably only support ascii.
+Entry names can not contain '/' and can not be '.' or '..' because these are a part of the syntax of filesystem paths.

 Here's an example of a simple entry stored on disk: